Get Involved

 Student Organizing

-We began organizing with students at San Francisco State University, City College of San Francisco and the University of SF, in the fall of 2017.
-Together, we are developing a school-to-organizing pathway of students equipped with strategic, culturally-relevant organizing skills who will actively support a political agenda of working-class communities of color.
-Our organizing alongside students has helped establish Student Liberation Committee (SLC) meetings, a space led by students, for students to discuss and address issues impacting their campuses and communities.
+We began organizing with students at San Francisco State University, City College of San Francisco and the University of San Francisco, in the fall of 2017.
+Together, we are developing a school-to-organizing pathway of students equipped with strategic, culturally-relevant organizing skills to actively support a political agenda of working-class communities of color.
+Our organizing alongside students helped establish the Students Rising: Resistance Class, a space led by students, for students to discuss and train on combating authoritarianism.
+If you’d like to join your campus’s Resistance Class, you can sign up here bit.ly/ResistanceClass

 This form is for individuals.
 If you represent an organization that would like to join San Francisco Rising as an affiliate please contact information@sanfranciscorising.org.